m6tak/SharpParser/README.md

 ```

 ### Auto generated help message
-With you model you can also specify help text which is than used to generate simple help message.
+With your model you can also specify help text which is than used to generate simple help message.
 ```c#
 var programManual = Parser.ConstructBasicManual<Options>();
 Console.WriteLine(programManual);